dsfulf/cmder-powerline-prompt/README.md

 - npm: in teal.
 If it detects an npm package, it displays the package name and version number.
 - Git: in green or yellow.
 If it detects a Git repo, it displays the branch name.
 A green color is used if no changes are detected.
 A yellow color is used if changes are found.

-In the screenshot, [Anonymice Powerline](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/AnonymousPro) font is used.
+In the screenshot, [AnonymousPro](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/AnonymousPro) font is used.

 The look is inspired by [Powerline for Vim](https://github.com/powerline/powerline), and [Zsh's theme agnoster](https://github.com/agnoster/agnoster-zsh-theme).